 This intern worried that accepting a full-time job would make her complicit in behavior she disagreed with.
 However, every job has multiple responsibilities, and every company is multifaceted – with good and bad attributes.
-There will invariably be something (typically multiple things) you don’t like and want to improve about your role and/ or your employer.
-You will likely have more impact by trying to improve the situation from the inside.
+There will invariably be something (typically multiple things) you don’t like and want to improve about your role and/or your employer.
+You will likely have more impact by trying to improve the situation from the inside, than by deciding to quit your job.
 As a bonus, you could also improve the situation for others by sticking around.

 3 – Do you have a better alternative lined up?

 Just because you can work to improve a situation doesn’t mean that you necessarily have to.
 The senior executive whose role includes strategic direction for the company arguably has a built-in responsibility to actively work through her disagreements.
 The intern whose role was not diversity hiring but something entirely different (finance in her case) isn’t bound by the same commitment.
 If she doesn’t want to take on this particular issue, she doesn’t have to – if she has other offers or is willing to continue her job search instead.